eye-division/greenham-stories/_posts/2017-11-12-bbc-coverage.md

 ---

-BBC Radio Berkshire and BBC South Today both covered the Greenham Common talks programme and the Greenham: 100 Years of War and Peace.&nbsp; Here are links to some of the coverage
+BBC Radio Berkshire and BBC South Today both covered the Greenham Common talks programme and the Greenham: 100 Years of War and Peace.
+Here are links to some of the coverage

 http://www.bbc.co.uk/programmes/p05fr1r7 - Andrew Peach Breakfast Show Friday 8 September 2017

 http://www.bbc.co.uk/news/uk-england-berkshire-41199648 - the many faces of Greenham Common

-&nbsp;